unoplatform/Uno.Wasm.Bootstrap/Readme.md

 You can validate your PWA in the [chrome audits tab](https://developers.google.com/web/updates/2017/05/devtools-release-notes#lighthouse).
 If your
 PWA has all the appropriate metadata, the PWA installer will prompt to install your app.

-### Linker configuration
-The linker may be configured via the inclusion of `LinkerDescriptor` msbuild item files.

-The file format of the descriptor can [be found here](https://github.com/mono/linker/tree/master/linker#syntax-of-xml-descriptor).

-The Linker can be disabled completely by setting the `WasmShellILLinkerEnabled` property to false.
-This property has no effect when building with AOT enabled.

 ### Support for Subresource Integrity
 By default, the _msbuild task_ will calculate a hash for binary files in your project and will use the [Subresource Integrity](https://www.w3.org/TR/SRI/)